Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Experimental Data

 \subsection{Examination}

 We conclude this section with an examination of some of the choices and assumptions we have implemented for the treatment of the experimental uncertainties.
-Our defaults choices include \begin{itemize} \item[(i)] treating one (quadratic) half of $J/\psi$ and $\psi^\prime$ $e^+e^-$ partial width uncertainties as uncorrelated and the other half as positively correlated among themselves and with the correlated uncertainties of the $R_m$ cluster values; \item[(ii)] treating the entire systematical uncertainties of the \mbox{$R$-ratio} measurements as correlated for the data sets where only total systematical uncertainties were quoted; \item[(iii)] defining the cluster energies $E_m$ through the weighed average of measurement energies falling into the clusters, see Eq.~(\ref{Eclusterdef}); \item[(iv)] using $N_{cl}=52+1$ clusters distributed in groups of (2,20,20,10) clusters in the energy ranges bounded by $(3.73, 3.75, 3.79, 4.55, 10.538)$~GeV (see Sec.~\ref{subsectioncombination}) and \item[(v)] using the default data set collection consisting of all data sets discussed in Sec.~\ref{subsectioncollections} except for sets 16, 17 and 19 as defined in Tab.~\ref{tab:datasets}. \end{itemize} In Tab.~\ref{tab:compcorr1} alternative correlation models are being studied.
-The second column shows, as a reference, the first four moments with our default settings.
-The third and fourth columns show the moments treating the uncertainties of the $J/\psi$ and $\psi^\prime$ partial widths being minimally correlated with the $R_m$ values\footnote{We use a modified version of the minimal correlation model.
+Our defaults choices include \begin{itemize} \item[(i)] treating one (quadratic) half of $J/\psi$ and $\psi^\prime$ $e^+e^-$ partial width uncertainties as uncorrelated and the other half as positively correlated among themselves; assuming no correlations of the $J/\psi$ and $\psi^\prime$ partial widths to the $R_m$ cluster values; \item[(ii)] treating the entire systematical uncertainties of the \mbox{$R$-ratio} measurements as correlated for the data sets where only total systematical uncertainties were quoted; \item[(iii)] defining the cluster energies $E_m$ through the weighed average of measurement energies falling into the clusters, see Eq.~(\ref{Eclusterdef}); \item[(iv)] using $N_{cl}=52+1$ clusters distributed in groups of (2,20,20,10) clusters in the energy ranges bounded by $(3.73, 3.75, 3.79, 4.55, 10.538)$~GeV (see Sec.~\ref{subsectioncombination}) and \item[(v)] using the default data set collection consisting of all data sets discussed in Sec.~\ref{subsectioncollections} except for sets 16, 17 and 19 as defined in Tab.~\ref{tab:datasets}. \end{itemize} In Tab.~\ref{tab:compcorr1} alternative correlation models are being studied.
+The second column shows, as a reference, the first four moments with our default settings and the other columns display the results applying changes to the default settings as explained below.
+The third column displays the moments treating the uncertainties of the $J/\psi$ and $\psi^\prime$ partial widths as uncorrelated.
+This decreases the total experimental error in $M^{\rm exp}_{1,2,3,4}$ by $(6,7,5,2)\%$.
+The fourth column displays the moments treating the uncertainties of the $J/\psi$ and $\psi^\prime$ partial widths being minimally correlated with the $R_m$ values.\footnote{We use a modified version of the minimal correlation model.
 The non-diagonal entries of the correlation matrix are filled in with $\Gamma_i\, R_m\, {\rm Min}^2\left\lbrace {\Delta{\Gamma_i}/\Gamma_i, \Delta R_m/R_m}\right\rbrace $.
-Here $\Delta\Gamma_i$ and $\Delta R_m$ represent the systematical uncertainties of the width of the narrow resonance and the $R$ value of the \mbox{$m$-th} cluster, respectively, and $i=1,2$ refer to $J/\psi$ and $\psi^\prime$.} and completely uncorrelated, respectively.
+Here $\Delta\Gamma_i$ and $\Delta R_m$ represent the systematical uncertainties of the width of the narrow resonance and the $R$ value of the \mbox{$m$-th} cluster, respectively, and $i=1,2$ refer to $J/\psi$ and $\psi^\prime$.} Compared to the default setting this increases the total experimental error in $M^{\rm exp}_{1,2,3,4}$ by $(14,6,3,3)\%$.
 In the fifth column we display the moments treating, for data sets 1, 6, 13, 15, 16 and 17, one (quadratic) half of systematical uncertainties for the \mbox{$R$-values} uncorrelated and the other half correlated.
 In the sixth column all $R_m$ values of all data sets are treated as completely uncorrelated.
 We see that the central values depend only weakly on the correlation model for those data were the corresponding information is unknown.
 In particular, for the determination of the uncertainties the ignorance about the composition of the systematical uncertainties in the \mbox{$R$-values} from data sets 1, 6, 13, 15, 16 and 17 is not essential.
-However, for quoting the final uncertainties it is important to account for all (known) correlations since treating all errors uncorrelated underestimates the uncertainties considerably.
+However, for quoting the final uncertainties it is important to account for all (known) correlations since they can affect the outcome significantly.